dankot12/SemEval-NLP/README.md

-# SemEval---NLP
+# SemEval-NLP
-A task given to my team to use existing technology in NLP to predict the category in which a particular sentence falls in.
+A task given to my team to use existing technologies in NLP to predict the category in which a particular sentence falls in.